polarvis/polarvis.github.io/_pages/events.md

 ### PolarVis Workshop I: Polarized perspectives - opportunities and challenges for climate movements and civil society organisations in the visual arts

-Date: 11 March 2024
-Place:  Research Centre for Social Sciences, HUN-REN, Hungary
+Date: 11 March 2024, Place:  Research Centre for Social Sciences, HUN-REN, Hungary

-The first PolarVis workshop takes place at the Research Centre for Social Sciences at HUN-REN.
+The **first PolarVis workshop** takes place at the Research Centre for Social Sciences at HUN-REN.
 Scholars, journalists and practitioners gather to discuss PolarVis findings about visual climate communication.
 Together, they explore and contribute to the [interactive social media dashboard](https://polarvis.github.io/dashboard/) that is developed as a result of the PolarVis research project.

 <br />
 <br />